PRODUCTIVITY TIPS FOR ENTREPRENEURS

 If you are writing something for your short-lived site without feeling the need of your audience then keep on writing anything.
 As initially, it may attract some traffic depending on your marketing skills.

-But for a long run, you need a brand for yourself and for that, your posts should be relatable to your audience and hence cleaning up of your workspace will make you focus on intangible factors.
+But in a long run, you need a brand for yourself, and for that, your posts should be relatable to your audience, and hence cleaning up your workspace will make you focus on intangible factors.

 7. MAKE NON FLEXIBLE MONTHLY/QUARTERLY GOALS

-Do a strategic planning just as you would do in any business venture.
+Do strategic planning just as you would do in any business venture.

 Most of the bloggers fly solo.
-So it is utmost important for you to have a board meeting with yourself.
+So it is of utmost importance for you to have a board meeting with yourself.

 Well, this is important.
 Else how are you going to plan some functional monthly and quarterly goals?